saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 Open team-sets are the least restrictive.
 Learners can freely join, leave, and create teams within an open team-set.
 All teams within an open team-set, as well as their membership information, are visible to anyone enrolled in the course.

-Private and Public Managed team-sets are referred to together as Managed.
-In Managed team-sets, users cannot create, join, or leave teams.
-The creation, deletion, and membership of teams in a Managed team-set is all controlled by course staff.
+Private and Public Managed team-sets are referred to together as instructor-managed.
+In instructor-managed team-sets, users cannot create, join, or leave teams.
+The creation, deletion, and membership of teams in an instructor-managed team-set is all controlled by course staff.
 Course staff can control team membership through the **Manage** tab on the **Teams** page.
-(The **Manage** tab only appears when there is at least one Managed team-set defined for the course.)
+(The **Manage** tab only appears when there is at least one instructor-managed team-set defined for the course.)

 The difference between Private and Public Managed team-sets is visibility.
 In a Public Managed team-set, while learners cannot create teams or control which team they are a member of, they can see every team in the team-set and their memberships.
 In a Private Managed team-set, on the other hand, a user can only see their own team.
 They cannot see that any other team in the team-set exists.
-Additionally, if a learner isn't in a team in a certain private team-set, they can't even see that the private team-set exists.
+Additionally, if a learner isn't in a team in a certain private team-set, they can't see that the private team-set exists.

 If a team-set is specified in the Advanced Course Settings without a 'type', the team-set will default to Open.